Land Zoning Bali 2026: What Foreigners Must Know Before Buying Property

-What is Land Zoning?
+What is Land Zoning in Bali?

 Land zoning defines how the government assigns specific purposes to each piece of land.
 These classifications regulate what activities can or cannot occur, from residential living to business operations or agriculture.
 In Bali, every region has its own zoning rules that shape local development and protect community balance.